Benson Langat’s face is wide open when he looks at you.

 He acknowledges that people have the same misperceptions about Kenya.

 He ran, got faster, went to USD and graduated with a double major in business administration and health science in 2014.
-He married his wife Megan, got a job and worked for six months – and stopped really running.

 “I had a lot of time and didn’t know what to do with it,” Langat says.